webroyit/sv9gjt-CSSGridAndSASS/README.md

 From Udemy - Advanced CSS and SASS by Jonas Schmedtmann
 --------------------------------------------------------
 Practicing on how to use css grid and sass.
+This is a fictional website about car rental.

 9-Media Queries
 --------------------------------------------------------